 kis the Boltzmann constant

 k = 1.38064852 × 10^(-23) J/K,

 Nais the Avogadro constant

-The number of degrees of freedom is a physical parameter which is necessary to characterize the state of a physical system.
-In our thermal energy calculator we assumed that it equals
+The number of degrees of freedom is a physical parameter that is necessary to characterize the state of a physical system.
+In our thermal energy calculator, we assumed it equals

 3, which is true for a monoatomic gas.
 If you want to change it, go to the advanced mode.

 Do you want to estimate other parameters of an ideal gas?
 Check our ideal gas law calculator to find out what the relation is between temperature, pressure, and volume of gas.